• Skip to primary navigation

 1. Disable Shared Experiences

-1. Go to Settings > System > click on Shared Experiences in the left-pane.
-In the right-pane, scroll down and disable Share content with nearby device option.
+1. Go to Settings > System > click on Nearby Sharing tab in the right-pane.

-Disable Nearby Sharing
+Disable Nearby Sharing on Windows Computer

-Disable Share Across Devices Option
+2. Disable Share Across Devices

-2. Verify Your Account
+3. Verify Your Account

 1. Go to Settings > Accounts > Your Info and click on Verify.